IFB Rural Development Grant Program FAQs

 Q: How much funding is available?

-A: Illinois Farm Bureau (IFB) will award a total of $100,000 for rural development grants, an increase of $70,000 from last year’s pilot program.
-To avoid any confusion, this is not up to $100,000 per grant, it is $100,000 in total to be spread across multiple grant awards.
+A: Illinois Farm Bureau (IFB) will award a TOTAL of $120,000 for rural development grants.
+To be clear, this is $120,000 in TOTAL to be spread across multiple grant awards.

 Q: Is there a minimum or maximum funding amount I can apply for?

-A: No. However, IFB’s intent is to award multiple grants, not just one large one.
-Last year, as part of our pilot program, the largest grant awarded was $5,000.
-With more funding available this year, the largest grant may be higher, but we want to emphasize that we will have multiple grantees again this year.
+A: No. However, IFB’s intent is to award multiple grants, not just one or a few large ones.
+Last year, grant awards ranged from $1,300 to $10,000.
+Amounts may vary but we want to emphasize that we will have multiple grantees again this year.

 A: Yes.
-While our focus leans toward the economic aspects of rural development, we recognize the importance of farmers and rural communities having access to emergency services and for emergency service providers to have the appropriate equipment necessary for situations they may encounter in agricultural areas.
-We received several applications last year for emergency service needs but prioritized other types of projects due to the limited funding available.
-With the increased funds available this year, we intend to allocate up to 20% of the grant dollars for projects related to emergency services.
+While the largest amount of grant dollars will support rural community and economic development projects, we know the importance of farmers and rural communities having access to emergency services as well as for emergency service providers to have the appropriate equipment necessary for situations they may encounter in agricultural areas.
+Having access to emergency services when needed improves the quality of life for all residents and we will once again allocate 20 percent of the grant funding to support emergency services projects.

 Q: When does the grant application open and close?